Taburis/xlib/docs/Notes/C++/Concurrency.md

 The **race condition** is a case that multi-threads can access data in a undefined orders.
 It may reasults undefined behaviors.
 For instance, there is a data with a structure containing part A and B that correlated with each other.
 It is possible that one thread modified the part A while another thread modified the part B under a race condition.
 It may decorrelated the A and B which causes problem.
 A conception called **invariant** from the race condition is that the structure of the data is unchanged after an operation performed even in a race condition.
 For instance, a bi-directional list is still a bi-directional list after the thread modify the node under a race condition.

 Several ideas can be used to avoid the problem in a race condition:
+1. Lock: Using a lock to protect the data accessing by one thread from others.
-1. Lock-free programming: Grouping the data together, make it invisible to other threads while one thread is accessing to it.
+2. Lock-free programming: Grouping the data together, make it invisible to other threads while one thread is accessing to it.
-2. Transaction: Recording all data reading and modification opeartors from different threads in a transaction log.
+3. Transaction: Recording all data reading and modification opeartors from different threads in a transaction log.
 Updateing the data in one step.
 Restart the transaction if any conflicts happen.

+Lock-related methods provided by C++ STL:
+* `std::mutex`: A lock object provided `lock()`, `unlock()` functions to hold and release the data accessing by the scoped function.
+* `std::shared_mutex`: Similar as the `std::mutex`, but can provide read-only accessibility for many threads with `std::shared_lock<std::shared_mutex>`.
+It also can provide the exclusive accessibility with `std::lock_guard<std::shared_mutex>` or `std::unique_lock<std::shared_mutex>`.
+* `std::lock_guard<typename T>`: A guard object can accept `std::mutex` and `std::shared_mutex` to provide a exclusive accessibility.
+It unlocks the data when it is going to be destructed.
+* `std::unique_lock<typename T>`: A object similar to the `std::lock_guard<typename T>` with a unique semantics.
+It is moveable but not copyable.
+It can be used to transfer the mutex ownership between scopes.
+* `std::shared_lock<typename T>`: A guard provides the read-only multi-accessibility with `std::shared_lock<std::shared_mutex>`.
+* `std::lock(...)`: A function can lock multi-mutex at once without deadlock risk.

 Locking the data accessed by a function `func` using `mutex`:
 ```cpp